CyberThreatIntelligenceENTEL/hackpedia/readme.md

 Feel free to contribute with your own scripts and tools or with community based tools to this repo!
 Or just clone it into your [Parrot Machine](https://www.parrotsec.org/) or your [Kali Linux](https://www.kali.org/).

+´´´bash
-Regards,
+> Regards,
-Offensive Security Team
+> Offensive Security Team
-Centro de Ciberinteligencia - ENTEL
+> Centro de Ciberinteligencia - ENTEL
+´´´